 Most significant factors leading to these declines in pollinator numbers

-Habitat loss – The most significant cause of decline is the loss and decline of high quality habitats which provide food, shelter and nesting sites for pollinators.
+The most significant cause of decline is the loss of high quality habitats which provide food, shelter and nesting sites for pollinators.
 The loss of wildflower-rich grasslands is one of the most important issues.
 Over three million hectares of these habitats have been lost in England alone since the 1930's, the loss being attributed to more intensive farming and urban/industrial development.

-Climate Change – long term changes to our climate can deprive pollinators of food supplies at times when they need them, increase their exposure to parasites and diseases, or change habitats so that they are no longer suitable.
+Long term changes to our climate can deprive pollinators of food supplies when they need them, increase their exposure to parasites and diseases, or change habitats so that they are no longer suitable.
 We may see new pollinators coming in, but we need a resilient network of habitats to allow them to move through the countryside in response to climate pressures.

 What pollinators need

-Food – Pollinators need food (nectar and pollen) throughout the season from March until September.
-Many plants and trees can provide these food resources, including many so called ‘weeds’ such as dandelions and thistles.
+Pollinators need food (nectar and pollen) throughout the season from March until September.
+Many plants and trees that can provide these food resources, including many so called ‘weeds’ such as dandelions and thistles.